ngn13/wkit/README.md

   wkit | a rootkit for modern kernels
 </h1>

-a linux loadable kernel module rootkit for modern kernels using a userland agent, it provides a reverse backdoor that you can use to create hidden reverse shells, hidding files and protecting processes.
+a linux loadable kernel module (LKM) rootkit for modern kernels using a userland agent, it provides a reverse backdoor that you can use to create hidden reverse shells, hidding files and protecting processes.